Terje Tvedt: Career and work

 Tvedt has published extensively on world history and water, colonial history and the international development aid system.
 He has also written on the Norwegian modern history of ideas with an emphasis on dominant worldviews in the era of development aid.
 His books on Norwegian history has created very much discussions and public interest in Norway.
 His books have been translated into a number of languages, as Arabic, Chinese, Danish, Dutch, English, German, Italian, Serbian, Swedish, and Ukrainian.

 Tvedt has written and presented a number of award-winning TV-documentaries shown all over the world.
 'A Journey in the History of Water'.
 This film won the first prize as the best environmental documentary in the world in 1998, see, The Future of Water, and The Nile Quest deal with world history and water.
 His other documentaries deal with development aid and the international aid system (in Norwegian).
-The films have been bought by networks like National Geographic, Discovery, Al Jazeera, Al Arabyya, Documentary channel and Netflix.
+The films have been bought by networks like National Geographic, Discovery, Al Jazeera, Al Arabiya, Documentary channel and Netflix.
 See the YouTube channel on Water and World History.